Data4Democracy/democratizing_weather_data/democratizing_weather_data/streaming/Readme.md

 [TODO] Describe the Bitnami, etc.

 ## Alternatives to Kafka
 In theory, you could have a python script that simply runs on one machine, making web API calls and saving results to json.
-The use of kafka was a class project requirement, that may or may not fit your particular use case.
+The use of Kafka was a class project requirement, that may or may not fit your particular use case.

 ## Using the Jupyter Notebook
 [TODO] Describe Conda, etc.